cmaughan/secondbrain/Programming/Thread Pool Waiting.md

 # Thread Pool Waiting

-Submitting work to a thread pool and waiting for the submitted tasks to complete:
+Submitting work to a #threadpool and waiting for the submitted tasks to complete:

 ```cpp
 struct ThreadData